SideSlide - Tour

 • Align Top/Align Left: Adjust multiple containers position in bulk.

-• Horizontal Space Evenly: Particularly useful to space shrunken containers evenly across the workspace:
+• Horizontal/Vertical Space Evenly: Particularly useful to space shrunken containers (horizontal) and folded containers (vertical) evenly across the workspace:

-• Use the Select Tag button to hide certain shortcuts and show others that share specific tags:
+• Use the Select Tag button to hide specific shortcuts and display others with matching tags:

-The animation below shows how to use the Select Tag button to place many shortcuts in the same container:
+The animation below demonstrates how to use the Select Tag button to group multiple shortcuts within the same container:

 Some tips for creating notes:

-• Drag text from your web browser, or Word (or any other notepad replacement app that supports this behavior) to create a new note container.
-Hold down the [Shift] key to create a reminder:
+• Drag text from your web browser, Word, or any notepad replacement app that supports this feature to create a new note container.
+Hold the [Shift] key to set a reminder:

-• Copy text to the clipboard and use the right-click menu command Paste Text [Ctrl+V] to create a new note container with the copied text.
+• Copy text to the clipboard, then use the right-click menu command Paste Text [Ctrl+V] to create a new note container with the copied content.

-• Drag a text file (.txt) while holding down the [Shift] key to create a note with the file's content.
+• Drag a text file (.txt) while holding the [Shift] key to create a note containing the file's content.

-• Enter the letter 'n' followed by a space and the text you'd like to insert into the note.
+• Type the letter 'n' followed by a space and the text you want to insert into the note.

 Detached Containers

-Detach containers from the workspace using the container right-click menu 'Detach' command, or by dragging containers out of the workspace.
-Attach container back by clicking the attach [^] button at the top of the detached container, using the detached container right-click menu (right-click the detached container name label or an empty space inside) or via the workspace right-click menu (Arrange → Attach → ...) that allows you to attach all or individual containers back.
+Detach containers from the workspace using the container right-click menu's 'Detach' command or by dragging containers out of the workspace.
+To attach a container back, click the attach [^] button at the top of the detached container, use the detached container's right-click menu (right-click the detached container's name label or an empty space inside), or use the workspace right-click menu (Arrange → Attach → ...) to attach all or individual containers back.

-Once the container is detached, dock it to any side of the screen (top, bottom, left and right), completely hide it (a thin border line is always visible) or show its name in a tab so that you can easily find it.
-There are more settings that can be controlled for each detached container individually by accessing the detached container right-click menu.
+Once the container is detached, dock it to any side of the screen (top, bottom, left, or right), completely hide it (a thin border line is always visible), or show its name in a tab for easy access.
+There are more settings that can be controlled for each detached container individually by accessing the detached container's right-click menu.

-Here's a sample of a few detached RSS news feed containers:
+Here's a screenshot of a few detached RSS news feed containers:

 • Collapse a detached shortcuts container by double-clicking an empty space inside the container, and RSS containers by a right-clicking between the headlines.